-Banque Federative du Credit Mutuel (BFCM) is owned Caisse Federale de Credit Mutuel, itself owned by 11 regional federations of the cooperative Groupe Credit Mutuel (GMC).
-These 11 regional federations, together with BFCM, make up Credit Mutuel Alliance Federale - the largest subgroup within the wider GCM, which accounted for around 80% of GMC's consolidated total assets as of year-end 2018.
+BFCM is owned by Caisse Federale de Credit Mutuel, itself owned by 13 regional federations of their local banks of the cooperative GCM.
+These 13 regional federations, together with BFCM, make up Credit Mutuel Alliance Federale - the largest subgroup within the wider GCM, accounting for around 80% of GCM's consolidated total assets as of year-end 2019.